-The Apache web server has been the most popular server on the internet since 1996.
+The Apache web server was the most popular server on the internet from at least 1996 through 2016.
 Because of this popularity, Apache benefits from great documentation and integrated support from other software projects.

-Apache is often chosen by administrators for its flexibility, power, and widespread support.
-It is extensible through a dynamically loadable module system and can process a large number of interpreted languages without connecting out to separate software.
+Apache is often chosen by administrators for its flexibility, power, and near-universal support.
+It is extensible through a dynamically loadable module system and can directly serve many scripting languages, such as PHP, without requiring additional software.

-In 2002, Igor Sysoev began work on Nginx as an answer to the C10K problem, which was a challenge for web servers to begin handling ten thousand concurrent connections as a requirement for the modern web.
-The initial public release was made in 2004, meeting this goal by relying on an asynchronous, events-driven architecture.
+In 2002, Igor Sysoev began work on Nginx as an answer to the C10K problem, which was an outstanding challenge for web servers to be able to handle ten thousand concurrent connections.
+Nginx was publicly released in 2004, and met this goal by relying on an asynchronous, events-driven architecture.

-Nginx has grown in popularity since its release due to its light-weight resource utilization and its ability to scale easily on minimal hardware.
-Nginx excels at serving static content quickly and is designed to pass dynamic requests off to other software that is better suited for those purposes.
+Nginx has since surpassed Apache in popularity due to its lightweight footprint and its ability to scale easily on minimal hardware.
+Nginx excels at serving static content quickly, has its own robust module system, and can proxy dynamic requests off to other software as needed.

-Nginx is often selected by administrators for its resource efficiency and responsiveness under load.
-Advocates welcome Nginx’s focus on core web server and proxy features.
+Nginx is often selected by administrators for its resource efficiency and responsiveness under load, as well as its straightforward configuration syntax.

-One big difference between Apache and Nginx is the actual way that they handle connections and traffic.
-This provides perhaps the most significant difference in the way that they respond to different traffic conditions.
+One difference between Apache and Nginx is the specific way that they handle connections and network traffic.
+This is perhaps the most significant difference in the way that they respond under load.

 Apache provides a variety of multi-processing modules (Apache calls these MPMs) that dictate how client requests are handled.
-Basically, this allows administrators to swap out its connection handling architecture easily.
+This allows administrators to configure its connection handling architecture.
 These are:

-- mpm_prefork: This processing module spawns processes with a single thread each to handle request.
+mpm_prefork: This processing module spawns processes with a single thread each to handle requests.
 Each child can handle a single connection at a time.
 As long as the number of requests is fewer than the number of processes, this MPM is very fast.
 However, performance degrades quickly after the requests surpass the number of processes, so this is not a good choice in many scenarios.
 Each process has a significant impact on RAM consumption, so this MPM is difficult to scale effectively.
 This may still be a good choice though if used in conjunction with other components that are not built with threads in mind.
-For instance, PHP is not thread-safe, so this MPM is recommended as the only safe way of working with
+For instance, PHP is not always thread-safe, so this MPM has been recommended as a safe way of working with

 mod_php, the Apache module for processing these files.

-- mpm_event: This module is similar to the worker module in most situations, but is optimized to handle keep-alive connections.
+mpm_event: This module is similar to the worker module in most situations, but is optimized to handle keep-alive connections.
 When using the worker MPM, a connection will hold a thread regardless of whether a request is actively being made for as long as the connection is kept alive.
 The event MPM handles keep alive connections by setting aside dedicated threads for handling keep alive connections and passing active requests off to other threads.
 This keeps the module from getting bogged down by keep-alive requests, allowing for faster execution.
-This was marked stable with the release of Apache 2.4.

-Nginx came onto the scene after Apache, with more awareness of the concurrency problems that would face sites at scale.
-Leveraging this knowledge, Nginx was designed from the ground up to use an asynchronous, non-blocking, event-driven connection handling algorithm.
+Nginx came onto the scene after Apache, with more awareness of the concurrency problems that sites face at scale.
+As a result, Nginx was designed from the ground up to use an asynchronous, non-blocking, event-driven connection handling algorithm.

 Nginx spawns worker processes, each of which can handle thousands of connections.
 The worker processes accomplish this by implementing a fast looping mechanism that continuously checks for and processes events.
 Decoupling actual work from connections allows each worker to concern itself with a connection only when a new event has been triggered.

-Each of the connections handled by the worker are placed within the event loop where they exist with other connections.
+Each of the connections handled by the worker are placed within the event loop.
 Within the loop, events are processed asynchronously, allowing work to be handled in a non-blocking manner.
-When the connection closes, it is removed from the loop.
+When a connection closes, it is removed from the loop.